Breastfeeding promotes a closer mother-child bond.

 Photo: Louis Guilbault

-As your baby snuggles up to your breast right after delivery, the act of nursing for the first time will soothe your baby and help stabilize his body temperature.
-Breast-feeding sustains the relationship that started between you and your baby during pregnancy.
+Right after delivery, your baby will snuggle up to your breast and nurse for the first time.
+The act of nursing will soothe your baby and help stabilize his body temperature.
+Breastfeeding sustains the relationship that started between you and your baby during pregnancy.

-The initial weeks of breast-feeding are critical because they are a time of adaptation and learning.
-Mastering the technique of latching the baby to your breast is your first priority.
-Give yourself plenty of time, and have confidence in yourself and your new baby.
+The initial weeks of breastfeeding are a time of adaptation and learning.
+Mastering the technique of latching the baby to your breast can take a while at the beginning.
+Give yourself plenty of time and have confidence in yourself and your new baby.

 As you gain experience, getting your baby to latch onto the breast will become easier.
 With time, you and your little one will come to enjoy the nursing experience more and more.